imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 Nethermind general characteristics of benchmark follow what is expected.
 Rather small differences between OPCODEs times suggest there is a rather large engine overhead.
 This could be removed from the results, before making further gas cost estimations.

 A repeatable pattern can be observed in jump OPCODEs:
-**Figure 2: Execution times of JUMP opcodes**
+**Figure 2: Execution times of `JUMP` opcodes**
 <img src="./report_stage_iii_assets/nethermind_marginal_odd_jump.png" width="700"/>

-The first program with no JUMP instructions is significantly faster than the next one with one JUMP instruction.
+The first program with no `JUMP` instructions is significantly faster than the next one with one `JUMP` instruction.
 The follow-up programs behave in a normal linear fashion.
-The same is true for JUMPDEST and JUMPI opcodes.
+The same is true for `JUMPDEST` and JUMPI opcodes.
-This might suggest that invoking a single JUMP instruction initiates some engine functionality reused by any other JUMP instructions.
+This might suggest that invoking a single `JUMP` instruction initiates some engine functionality reused by any other `JUMP` instructions.
 The EXP opcode is one of few that cost depends on the size of arguments.
-The other notable opcodes are CALLDATACOPY, RETURNDATACCOPY, and CODECOPY.
+The other notable opcodes are `CALLDATACOPY`, `RETURNDATACCOPY`, and `CODECOPY`.
 In EXP case, there are two separate lines clearly visible.
 This indicates that the execution time, not only depends on argument size but also its value.

 ### EthereumJS